 If you live in a block of flats, and feel that the service charges and management fees are too high, or that management of the building is poor, you can choose to exercise your Right to Manage.
 This allows you and your fellow tenants to take over management of the block or buy the freehold collectively from the landlord.

-If you would like to take advantage of the Right to Manage scheme or pursue collective enfranchisement, we can support you through the process.
-We will assist with setting up the tenants’ company, and will guide you the informal or formal statutory procedures and all documentation involved.
+If you would like to take advantage of the Right to Manage scheme or pursue collective enfranchisement, our freehold purchase solicitors can support you through the process.
+We will assist with setting up the tenants’ company, and will guide you through the informal or formal statutory procedures and all documentation involved.